Kenta Kazuno

-Kenta Kazuno (数野 健太, Kazuno Kenta) is a Japanese badminton player specializing in doubles.
+Kenta Kazuno (数野 健太, Kazuno Kenta) is a former Japanese badminton player who competed in doubles.
 He competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Achievements

 BWF Grand Prix

 The BWF Grand Prix had two levels, the Grand Prix and Grand Prix Gold.
 It was a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) and played between 2007 and 2017.